 '''

-By nonpayment.
+By nonpayment,

-Right of recourse of holder.
+Right of recourse of holder,

 Without grace; maturity.

+By mail.

 When mailed.

 Notice to antecedent parties.

 Where to be sent.

-Waiver of notice.
+Without grace; macure

 Time of payment.

 At a bank.

+Payment in due course.

+Notice, how given.

+Who may give.

+Where to be sent.

 Waiver of notice.

 Waiver in instrument.

 Waiver of protest.

 Notice, when dispensed with.

 Delay, when excused.

-Notice to drawer, when not required,
+Notice to drawer, when not required.

-Notice to indorser, when not re-
+Notice to indorser, when not required.

-Payment in due course.

-Notice, how given.
+Of subsequent dishonor.

+Omission to give notice.

+Protest.

-Who may give.
+who may give.

 By agent.

-By agent.

 Subsequent holders.

 Notice on behalf of entitled party.

 In hands of an agent.

 Character of notice.

 Written notice.

-To whom given.

-Deceased party.

-Partners.

-Loint parties

 117.33

-quired.

-Of subsequent dishonor.

-117.34

-117.35

-117.36

-117.37

-117.38

-Or subsequent disconor, Omission to give notice.
 Protest.

 When discharged.
-Discharge from secondary liability.
-When paid by secondary party.
-Renunciation of rights.

-Tarthers.
+Deceased party.

+Partners.

-Joint parties.
+Joint parties,